Approximate Strategyproofness in Large, Two-Sided Matching Markets

 \section{Abstract}

-An approximation of strategy-proofness in large, two-sided matching markets is highly evident.
-Through simulations one can observe that the percentage of agents with useful deviations decreases as the market size grows.
-Furthermore, there seems to be a strong connection between the length of preference order lists, the correlation of agent preferences, and the approximation of strategy proofness.
-Interestingly, approximate strategy proofness is reached easier with shorter length of preference orders and higher preference correlation.
-These findings justify the use of deferred acceptance algorithm in large two sided matching markets despite it not being strategy-proof.
+An approximation of strategyproofness in large, two-sided matching markets is highly evident.
+Through simulations, one can observe that the percentage of agents with useful deviations decreases as the market size grows.
+Furthermore, there seems to be a strong connection between the length of preference order lists, the correlation of agent preferences, and the approximation of strategyproofness.
+Interestingly, approximate strategyproofness is reached easier with a shorter length of preference orders and higher preference correlation.
+These findings justify the use of the deferred acceptance algorithm in large two-sided matching markets despite it not being strategy-proof.